MoDMeR/discord-bot-activity-monitor/README.md

 ## Configuring the bot

-Configuration must be run by the server owner, otherwise it will not work!
-- Use the command `!activitymonitor setup`
+### Permissions:

+Required for normal functionality:
+- Manage Roles
+- Read Messages (in the channels you wish the bot to "monitor")

+Required for setup only:
+- Send messages

+### Configuration

+Ensure:
+- The guild owner is the one running the setup
+- The "active" role is *mentionable* for the duration of the setup
-	- The bot must have both *read* and *write* permissions to this channel
+- The bot has *read* and *write* permissions to the channel being used for setup

+Steps:
+- Run `!activitymonitor setup` in a channel the bot can *read* and *write* in
 - Respond with the information the bot asks you for, until setup is complete

 Example: ![example image](http://i.imgur.com/s60poam.png)